-Based on this simple oscillatory process, the model effectively switches between horizontal ($\{w_1=1;w_2=0\}$) and vertical ($\{w_1=0;w_2=1\}$) explanations.
-Figure 3a shows the resulting activities of w_1 and w_2 for a case in which the strength of the input to the horizontal bars (l) is stronger than to the vertical (r).
-Alternations ensue, with a greater dominance period for w_1 than w_2 .
-Figure 3b shows that, as empirically observed, when the input strengths for both patterns are increased together (modeling increasing contrast), the oscillations speed up (Levelt, 1965; Fox & Rasche, 1969), and when just r is varied, it has a significantly greater effect on the period for which the vertical explanation is suppressed (ie the horizontal explanation is dominant) than on the period for which it is dominant (Levelt, 1965; Fox & Rasche, 1969; Blake, 1977; Mueller & Blake, 1989; Leopold & Logothetis, 1996).
-This achieves the effect of mutual inhibition (Fox & Rasche, 1969; Matsuoka, 1984; Lehky, 1988; Mueller, 1990) between w_1 and w_2 , dependent on input contrast (Mueller,

-1990) by statistically justifiable means.
-Furthermore, for very weak inputs, both w_1 and w_2 are weakly activated, which is the model's account of the psychophysical observation that fusion rather than rivalry occurs for very low contrast stimuli.
+Based on this simple oscillatory process, the model effectively switches between horizontal ( $\{w_1 = 1; w_2 = 0\}$ ) and vertical ( $\{w_1 = 0; w_2 = 1\}$ ) explanations.
+Figure 3a shows the resulting activities of $w_1$ and $w_2$ for a case in which the input to the horizontal bars (1) is stronger than to the vertical (r).
+Alternations ensue, with a greater dominance period for $w_1$ than $w_2$ .
+Figure 3b shows that, as empirically observed, when the input strengths for both patterns are increased together (modeling increasing contrast), the oscillations speed up (Levelt, 1965; Fox & Rasche, 1969), and when just r is varied, it has a significantly greater effect on the period for which the vertical explanation is suppressed (i.e., the horizontal explanation is dominant) than on the period for which it is dominant (Levelt, 1965; Fox & Rasche, 1969; Blake, 1977; Mueller & Blake, 1989; Leopold & Logothetis, 1996).
+This achieves the effect of mutual inhibition (Fox & Rasche, 1969; Matsuoka, 1984; Lehky, 1988; Mueller, 1990) between $w_1$ and $w_2$ , dependent on input contrast (Mueller, 1990) by statistically justifiable means.
+Furthermore, for very weak inputs, both $w_1$ and $w_2$ are weakly activated, which is the model's account of the psychophysical observation that fusion rather than rivalry occurs for very low-contrast stimuli.
 Also, if the eyes are provided with binocularly consistent inputs within a reasonable range of contrast, then the system does not oscillate.

-We have therefore shown that it is possible to get rivalry between cortical explanations for input, using a mean field inversion method for a top-down generative model.
-In this case, the final model resembles existing models for rivalry in which there is competition amongst binocular oriented units rather than within in a monocular system (Grossberg, 1987).
-Indeed, Sengpiel, Blakemore & Harrad (1995) studied interocular suppression of activity in binocular cells when the two eyes were presented with gratings of orthogonal orientations.
-In the mean-field model, this suppression arises as a consequence of explaining away during the process of recognition, and has a precise relationship with the underlying top-down generative model.
+We have therefore shown that it is possible to get rivalry between cortical explanations for input, using a mean-field inversion method for a top-down generative model.
+In this case, the final model resembles existing models for rivalry in which there is competition among binocular-oriented units rather than within a monocular system (Grossberg, 1987).
+Indeed, Sengpiel, Blakemore, and Harrad (1995) studied interocular suppression of activity in binocular cells when the two eyes were presented with gratings of orthogonal orientations.
+In the mean-field model, this suppression arises as a consequence of explaining away during the process of recognition and has a precise relationship with the underlying top-down generative model.

-3 The Hierarchical Model
+3 The Hierarchical Model \

 The simple model is too small to be able to have populations of units that are and are not modulated with rivalry, as in the neurophysiological data.
 We therefore extended it to a hierarchy of units covering a larger spatial array, incorporating various characteristics of cortical visual processing.
-The hierarchical version is intended to capture the processing of boxes B in figure 1.
+The hierarchical version is intended to capture the processing of boxes B in Figure 1.
 Boxes B were chosen to capture the minimal repeating unit in the stimulus.
-No smaller box will suffice - for instance, boxes A miss the portion of the stimuli which do not directly compete.
-No larger box is necessary, since they would only represent copies of boxes B. Since the model operates by constructing explanations, it is of
+No smaller box will suffice; for instance, boxes A miss the portion of the stimuli that do not directly compete.
+No larger box is necessary, since it would only represent copies of boxes B. Since the model operates by constructing explanations, it is, of course, vital to choose appropriately

-Figure 3: a) Development and maintenance of oscillations in the mean activities of $w_1 = \sigma(\mu_1)$ and $w_2 = \sigma(\mu_2)$ over time.
-Input strengths l = 1.25 and r = 1.0, so the horizontal bars dominate. b) Dependence on the input strength (modeling contrast) in l and r of the periods of suppression and dominance.
-Horizontal patterns are taken as dominant when the mean activity of w_1 is greater than the mean activity of w_2 - there is no switching reaction time.
+Figure 3: (a) Development and maintenance of oscillations in the mean activities of $w_1 = \sigma(\mu_1)$ and $w_2 = \sigma(\mu_2)$ over time.
+Input strengths l = 1.25 and r = 1.0, so the horizontal bars dominate. (b) Dependence on the input strength (modeling contrast) in l and r of the periods of suppression and dominance.
+Horizontal patterns are taken as dominant when the mean activity of $w_1$ is greater than the mean activity of $w_2$ .
+There is no switching reaction time.
 For the equal contrast case, l and r were varied together; for suppression and dominance plots, l = 1.25 was constant; r was varied.